arindam-modak/TriHacker/README.md

 ### This weather app lets you see weather report of any city in the world.
 It covers more than lakhs of cities.

-The github page is not working due to http and https mix content issue.
+### The github page is not working due to http and https mix content issue.
+So Kindly download it and run on your local system.